antarctica/ansible-apache/README.md

     * Files are disabled by removing the sym-link between *conf-available* and *conf-enabled*, the actual configuration file is untouched.
     * This is a binary variable and MUST be set to either "true" or "false" (without quotes).
     * This feature is enabled by default as the default `security.conf` file triggers an invalid configuration error within Apache.
     * Default: "true"
+* `apache_enable_feature_remove_default_document_root_content`
+    * If "true", the default Apache document root content will be removed, this will result in a "403 - Forbidden" error where other defaults are used
+    * This is a binary variable and MUST be set to either "true" or "false" (without quotes).
+    * Default: "true"
 * `apache_available_configs_dir`
     * Path to the directory for additional configuration files, typically used for settings that apply to all virtualhosts